All Episodes

 That's exactly it.

-You holding Ryan's feet to the fire saying, Now you're really gonna do this?
+You were holding Ryan's feet to the fire saying, are you really going to do this?

-And us, the American people, that's why we voted for Mr. Trump, because we finally want somebody that's gonna get in there and get the job done.
+And us, the American people, that's why we voted for Mr. Trump, because we finally want somebody that's going to get in there and get the job done.

 It's not about that.